kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/Where to find everything for making your own GWAAMC device/Construction details/Construction details.md

 "SAC305 is pretty much the best thing since the invention of the banana, and will reliably bond anything to anything"  source: https://hackaday.com/2017/05/10/designing-for-fab-a-heads-up-before-designing-pcbs-for-professional-assembly/#comments.
 Upon further investigation, this solder is high-temp, just so you know.

 For anyone searching sites that give soldering tips, be aware that most boards are single side components while this project provides the design for components on both sides.
 So remember that you'll be soldering components to the second side while the first side's components must not fall off from getting their solder re-flowed.
 Decide how you'll keep that first side cool while soldering the second side.

+### DO NOT OPEN U4 (REF200) PACKAGING UNTIL YOU ARE READY TO SOLDER IT IN PLACE AND SOLDER-SEAL SHLD1 IN PLACE WITH DISSICANT AS A SINGLE STEP!
+That IC is a high precision component that is designed to give you highest performance when always kept in a very low humidity environment.
+(This is also why SHLD1 and all the micro-vias under it should be solder-sealed into hermetically sealed containment.)
+If you open that package too soon, here are the instructions to remedy:
+ 1. Calculated shelf life in sealed bag: 12 months at <40°C and <90% RH from bag seal date.
+ 2. Peak component body temperature for soldering: 260°C(500°F)
+ 3. After bag is opened, devices that will be subjected to reflow solder or other high temperature process must be
+   a) Mounted within 168 hrs of factory conditions of <30C/60% RH, or
+   b) Stored per J-STD-033
+ 4. Devices require bake before mounting if:
+   a) Humidity indicator card reads >10%
+   b) When 3a or 3b are not met
+ 5. If baking is required, refer to IPC/JEDEC J-STD-033 (Level 3 MSL components, 1.75mm thickness, 260°C peak body temp) for the prescribed bake procedure.

+#### The dessicant package you receive with U4 and which you won't be able to see until the moment you need to place it will likely be too large to place inside SHLD1 where it eventually needs be placed.
+You will be wise, therefore, to keep your eyes open for a smaller dissicant package that you can repurpose from some other product that will fit inside the SHLD1 lid.
+Bake it for most of a day in an electric oven at a temperature near the boiling point of water, then keep it dry (hermetically sealed) until you go to place it.

 Electrodes are vaporware as of yet: I'm hoping to use non-impregnated carbon fiber tow, not the prepreg tow.
 The carbon fiber must establish its electrical connection to the circuit via gold plated contact or else corrosion will ensue.
 Alternatives to gold are fewer and more rare.